nolageek/mystique/README.md

 I'm writing this synchronet shell since I couldn't find a simple one that was written in js - they're mostly in BAJA and that prevented a lot of what I wanted to do.
 I'm pulling a lot of inspiration from various other BBS software.

 NOTE: At this time I am *not officially supporting* this and I would not recommend using this on your board unless you wanted to mess with it.
-I really need documentation.
 It works and shouldn't break anything in particular though.

 I am working on making it more generic so others can use it.